 Mending Walls is a public art project that brings together public artists from different cultures to create murals that address where we are now in society and how we can move forward through understanding and collaboration.
 Mending Walls pairs up artists of different backgrounds to create unique connections and give them an opportunity to tell their story collaboratively in an effort to express healing through connection.
 In this moment, we all are searching for more understanding and this project hopes to serve as a tool that will fuel connection through storytelling.
 The hope of Mending Walls RVA is to bring about healing through public art while adding meaningful conversation to the Black Lives Matter Movement.

 Interested in donating your wall, buying merchandise to support Mending Walls, or follow along with the project?
 Visit the Mending Walls RVA website for more information!

-If you’re looking for a place to park in downtown Richmond, or need to figure out the best way to get into the city, look no further than our Parking and Transportation Guide to Downtown Richmond.
+If you’re looking to explore RVA's street art by foot and need to find a place to park in downtown Richmond, or need to figure out the best way to travel in and around the city, look no further than our Parking and Transportation Guide to Downtown Richmond.